-(3) '.. electrons from succinate enter the electron transport chain via FADH2 in complex II.'
-Note that CII receives electrons from succinate via FAD.
+(3) CII receives electrons from succinate, yet it is suggested that 'electrons from succinate enter the electron transport chain via FADH2 in complex II.'
 The ambiguity is caused by a lack of unequivocal definition of the electron transfer system ('electron transport chain'; Supplement 1).
 Two contrasting definitions are implied of the 'electron transport chain' or ETS. (a) CII is part of the ETS.
 Hence electrons enter the ETS in the succinate branch from succinate but not from FADH2 - from the matrix-ETS to the membrane-ETS (Figure 1c,d). (b) If electrons enter the 'electron transport chain via FADH2 in complex II', then subunit SDHA would be upstream and hence not part of the ETS (to which conclusion obviously nobody would agree).
 There remains the ambiguity of electron entry into CII from succinate (Figure 1) or from FADH2 as the 'product' of succinate dehydrogenase in the TCA cycle (Figure 3a,b).